-Obesity: Cellulitis is more common among people with excess weight or obesity.
+- Obesity: Cellulitis is more common among people who have excess weight or obesity.

-Previous cellulitis: Anyone who has had cellulitis before has an
+- Past cellulitis: Research suggests that anyone who has had cellulitis before has an

-Lymphedema: This can lead to swollen skin, which can crack and allow bacteria to enter.
+- Lymphedema: This can lead to swollen skin that can crack and allow bacteria to enter.

-Intravenous drug use: Injecting drugs, especially with used needles, can lead to abscesses and infections under the skin, increasing the risk of cellulitis.
+- IV drugs: Injecting drugs, especially with needles that they have used before, can lead to abscesses and infections under the skin, increasing the risk of cellulitis.